Rodrigo-NH/gdalwrap/README.md

 **Method splitvertices:**

-Split polygons features based on max number of vertices threshold.
+Split features based on max number of vertices threshold.

 ```splitvertices(<feature>, <threshold>)``` -> Returns a list of resulting features